GDimitroff/fullstackopen/part4/bloglist/README.md

 - Register and retrieve `Users` (POST, GET)
 - Login using username and password (POST)
-- Create, retrieve, update, and delete `Blogs` (POST, GET, PUT, DELETE) for an authenticated user
+- Create, retrieve, update, and delete `Blogs` (POST, GET, PUT, DELETE)

 Those operations are possible using the following endpoints: